Individual / Organization Exemptions

 Assessed Valuation Limitation:

-- Household income cannot exceed $34,901. during the previous calendar year (2021).
-If dependents under the age of 18 live with applicant, income cannot exceed $41,870. during the previous calendar year (2021).
-(Do not include Social Security or Veterans Disability in these income figures).
+Household income cannot exceed $36,077. during the previous calendar year (2022).
+If dependents under the age of 18 live with applicant, income cannot exceed $43,733. during the previous calendar year (2022).
+Note: Do not include Social Security income, Railroad Retirement income or Veteran Disability income in the income limitation.

 Religious, Charitable and Non-Profit Organizations